munyque/munyque/content/authors/admin/_index.md

 ## About Me

 I am a postdoctoral researcher at CNRS-LIPN, affiliated with Université Sorbonne Paris Nord.
+Previously, I was a Marie-Curie fellow at the University of Naples Federico II, and before that, I completed my Ph.D. at the University Toulouse Capitole - IRIT.